< Home

 How do higher pool user numbers affect how lifeguards scan?

 Page et al. (2011b) found no differences in the visual search patterns adopted by lifeguards viewing animated footage when observing 43, 53 and 63 heads in the water.
-Vansteenkiste et al. (2021) found the number of swimmers had no effect on fixation duration in his in situ study of beach lifeguards but did observe a difference in the direction of gaze lifeguards' adopted.
+Vansteenkiste et al. (2021) found the number of swimmers had no effect on fixation duration in their in situ study of beach lifeguards but did observe a difference in the direction of gaze lifeguards' adopted.

 Scanning behaviour decreases with a lower child-adult ratio, more children in the pool, and later in the day (Harrell, 1999, 2001, 2003, 2006).
 An increase in scanning behaviour (i.e. vigilant with active head movement) appears to reduce the number of rule violations by pool users resulting in an overall increase in the safety of the pool (Harrell, 2001).
 Harrell (1999, 2001; Harrell & Boisvert, 2003) suggested that lifeguards tended to increase their head movement when the ratio of children to adults increased, indicating they perceived adults supervising more children as posing a greater risk.